What is ankylosing spondylitis?

 Ankylosing spondylitis is a kind of arthritis that affects the joints and ligaments of your spine.
 ‘Ankylosing’ means stiff and ‘spondylo’ means vertebra.

-Ankylosing spondylitis can affect other large joints, and may also cause problems in your eyes, skin, bowel and heart.
+It can affect other large joints, and can be related to problems in your eyes, skin, bowel and heart.

 Although there is no known cure for ankylosing spondylitis, treatment can relieve pain and other symptoms.